Sam Sheppard: Retrial

 Jury selection began October 24, 1966, and opening statements began eight days later.
 Media interest in the trial remained high, but this jury was sequestered.
 The prosecutor presented essentially the same case as was presented twelve years earlier.
 Bailey aggressively sought to discredit each prosecution witness during cross-examination.
 When Coroner Samuel Gerber testified about a murder weapon that he described as a "surgical weapon", Bailey led Gerber to admit that they never found a murder weapon and had nothing to tie Sheppard to the murder.
 In his closing argument, Bailey scathingly dismissed the prosecution's case against Sheppard as "ten pounds of hogwash in a five-pound bag".

-Unlike in the original trial, neither Sheppard nor Susan Hayes took the stand, a strategy that proved to be successful.
+Unlike the original trial, neither Sheppard nor Susan Hayes took the stand, a strategy that proved to be successful.
 After deliberating for 12 hours, the jury returned on November 16 with a "not guilty" verdict.
 The trial was important to Bailey's rise to prominence among American criminal defense lawyers.
-It was during this trial that Paul Kirk presented the bloodspatter evidence he collected in Sheppard's home in 1955 that suggested that the murderer was left-handed (Sheppard was right-handed), which proved crucial to his acquittal.
+It was during this trial that Paul Kirk presented the putative blood spatter evidence he collected in Sheppard's home in 1955.
+Kirk used the blood evidence to suggest that the murderer was left-handed, unlike Sheppard, which proved crucial to his acquittal.

 Three weeks after the trial, Sheppard appeared as a guest on the December 7 episode of The Tonight Show Starring Johnny Carson.

 After his acquittal, Sheppard worked with ghostwriter Bill Levy to write the book Endure and Conquer, which presented his side of the case and discussed his years in prison.
 Levy felt conflicted about collaborating with Sheppard because of his belief that Sheppard had committed the crime.

 Professional wrestling career

 Sheppard's friend and soon-to-be father-in-law, professional wrestler George Strickland, introduced him to wrestling and trained him for it.
 He debuted in August 1969 at the age of 45 as "Killer" Sam Sheppard, wrestling Wild Bill Scholl.

 Sheppard wrestled over 40 matches before his death in April 1970, including a number of tag team bouts with Strickland as his partner.
 His notoriety made him a strong draw.

 During his wrestling career, Dr. Sheppard used his anatomical knowledge to develop a new submission hold, that he called the "Mandibular Nerve Pinch".

-The maneuver would go on to be renamed the "Mandible Claw", and be utilized and popularized by professional wrestler Mankind in 1996.
+The maneuver would go on to be renamed the "Mandible Claw" and utilized and popularized by professional wrestler Mankind in 1996.